 Display Nutrition Information

-President Barack Obama signed the health care reform legislation into law on March 23, 2010.
-A section of this document states a new requirement for restaurants and food retail establishments with 20 or more locations to display the calorie content information for standard menu items on restaurant menus and menu boards.
-Establishments with fewer than 20 locations do not need to register with the FDA for this new requirement, but can do so voluntarily.
+When the health care reform legislation was signed into law on March 23, 2010, a section of the document required restaurants and food retail establishments with 20 or more locations to display the calorie content information for standard menu items on restaurant menus and menu boards.
+Establishments with fewer than 20 locations are exempt from this requirement, but they can sign up to do so voluntarily.
 Three benefits of voluntarily signing up for regulation are:

 - Protection from frivolous lawsuits.
 Registration with the FDA will provide the same protective legal coverage as the federal legislation does for restaurants with more than 20 locations.